Native Plant Resources

 4. Select a site.
 Ease of maintenance and an open view of the birds and butterflies your new garden will attract are important considerations.
 You may also want to place native plants where they can capture rain that runs off of your roof or driveway.
 A downspout that currently sends water spilling into your driveway or street is the ideal spot for a rain barrel, but you should also consider how you want to use the water you collect.

 5. Develop a plan.
 Consider your goals and constraints – including budget, maintenance, design style, and types of wildlife you want to attract – to create a garden design or install a rain barrel.
-Check your homeowner association rules for any applicable restrictions.
+Check your homeowner association rules for any applicable restrictions – and remember that as of spring 2021, it is illegal in Maryland for HOAs to unreasonably limit gardening with native plants.

 6. Do a test run.
 Use a rope or garden hose to mark off the area of turf grass you might want to replace.
 Use this temporary marker to help you visualize how the new garden will look in your yard.
 Shift the marker around until you’re happy with it – then place stakes along the line you’ve drawn, so you can easily come back to it later.